Struggling to control maverick spend in your Company?

 On top of that, you can automate certain approvals so that you don’t have to review and approve every purchase order.

-b) Catalogs: Building catalogs is another way to control maverick spend, the more catalogs you have, the easier it is for your employees to find the product or service they are looking for.
+Building catalogs is another way to control maverick Spend, the more catalogs you have, the easier it is for your employees to find the product or service they are looking for.

 Since they can find most of the items in the catalog, it is unlikely that they will try to find items from other vendors.

-Employees need to run operations and they need a part now and since your preferred vendor take two 2 days to deliver, they will go to a local store and purchase that part.
+Employees need to run operations and they need a part now and since your preferred vendor takes 2 to 3 days to deliver, they will go to a local store and purchase that part.

-Having a system can help them mark an item an urgent and that allows the purchasing person to check if the same part is available from another preferred vendor.
+Having a system can help them mark an item as urgent and that allows the purchasing person to check if the same part is available from another preferred vendor.

 Another thing you can do is to work with suppliers and see if they can keep local stock for some emergency items.
 You definitely don’t want to carry excess inventory.